signaldatascience/R-curriculum/assignments/r-programming/data-frames/data-frames.md

 * Write a function that takes a data frame `df` and an integer `m` as input and returns a random sample of `m` continuous rows of `df` as the output.
 (By continuous, we mean that you would return row `i`, row `i+1`, ... all the way to row `i+m-1` for some `i`.)

-* Write a function that takes a data frame `df` and a string `colname` as input and returns a data frame without any columns that have name equal to the value of `colname`.
+* Write a function that takes a data frame `df` and a string `colname` as input and returns a data frame without any columns whose names are equal to the value of `colname`.
 There are many ways to do this, but you may find the expression `colname %in% names(df)` or the [`match()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/match.html) function useful.
 Try to do it multiple ways! (*Hint:* Don't forget about the edge case where multiple columns have identical names.)

 Next, take a look at the built-in variable `letters`.
 We'll use `letters` to begin an exploration of R's string manipulation functions.